DanielKrawisz/Entropy/Pow.co FAQ.md

 # POW.co FAQ

+*Daniel Krawisz
+Rafael LaVerde*

 ## What is POW.co?

 PoW.co is a website from The Proof-of-Work Company that enables users to upvote content using Bitcoin's [proof-of-work](#what-is-proof-of-work) function.

 There is no institution that curates the content with the power to manipulate numbers or use artificial intelligence against you.
 All content and engagement data is referenced on-chain and there are no moderators or moderation other than the legal system.
-Due to the economics of the [Handicap Principle](#what-is-the-handicap-principle), engagement in terms of ⛏ is expected to predict the relevance of the content.
+Due to the economics of the [Handicap Principle](#what-is-the-handicap-principle), engagement in terms of [⛏](#what-is-⛏) is expected to predict the relevance of the content.
 Thus, content at PoW.co is both unmanipulated and [relevant](#what-is-relevance).

 ## What is Boost POW?

 Boost POW is protocol defined using Bitcoin transactions that categorizes the relevance of content via the market-driven moderation of proof of work.
 Boost POW is backed by the economics of the [Handicap Principle](#what-is-the-handicap-principle), which means that the content is expected to be relevant.

 When content is boosted, funds are locked in a hash puzzle.
 Behind the scenes, someone with hashpower can redeem the funds to create a proof-of-work string.
-When the puzzle has been solved, the content appears on PoW.co with the additional ⛏ added to its total.
+When the puzzle has been solved, the content appears on PoW.co with the additional [⛏](#what-is-⛏) added to its total.

 ## What is ⛏?